-Storm water from SAN drains to San Diego Bay, portions of which are currently on the Clean Water Act Section 303(d) list of impaired water bodies (303[d] listed) for impacts due to polychlorinated biphenyls (PCBs), polycyclic aromatic hydrocarbons (PAHs), chlordane, lindane, indicator bacteria, and metals, as well as benthic community effects and sediment toxicity.
+Storm water from SAN drains to San Diego Bay, portions of which are currently 303(d) listed for impacts due to polychlorinated biphenyls (PCBs), polycyclic aromatic hydrocarbons (PAHs), chlordane, lindane, indicator bacteria, and metals, as well as benthic community effects and sediment toxicity.
 The 2010 303(d) list includes copper as a pollutant impacting water quality in the marinas along Harbor Island and PCBs as a pollutant impacting water quality throughout the San Diego Bay.
 Runoff from the airport commingles with runoff from other sources and discharges into the waters along Harbor Island.
 There are four Toxic Hot Spots in San Diego Bay, one of which (namely, the Downtown Anchorage, near the foot of Grape Street) is located near outfalls associated with runoff commingled from SAN and other sources.
-In 2014, this area was the subject of Investigative Order R9-2014-0007, issued by the RWQCB.
-The SWRCB has designated San Diego Bay in its entirety as having Rare, Threatened, or Endangered Species (RARE) beneficial use in the San Diego Basin Plan (1994).
+This area is currently the subject of an Investigative Order issued by the RWQCB.
+The SWRCB has designated San Diego Bay in its entirety as having rare beneficial use (RARE) in the San Diego Basin Plan (1994).
 Both the Sweetwater Marsh National Wildlife Refuge and the South Bay Unit of the San Diego National Wildlife Refuge are considered Areas of Special Biological Significance (ASBS), but neither is within close proximity to SAN.